 When this study came out in 2002, pastors and Christian radio programs went wild, trumpeting this from the pulpit and airwaves.
 They often proposed that an unhappy couple merely had to stay together a few more years and their marriage would become happy.
 They also suggested that those who didn’t take their advice, and chose to divorce, were quitters who wanted the easy way out.

-• -Your unhappy marriage will become happy if you stay 5 years
+- “Your unhappy marriage will become happy if you stay 5 years”

-• -Divorcees are selfish people who give up too early and take the easy way out
+- “Divorcees are selfish people who give up too early and take the easy way out”

 Staying 5 years is unlikely to help where there is serious marriage-endangering sin, such as a pattern of sexual immorality, physical abuse, emotional abuse, life-altering addictions, abandonment or neglect.

-Marriage-at-any-cost organizations, such as Focus on the Family, love to quote the Waite 2002 study and her 2003 book.
+Marriage-at-any-cost organizations, such as Focus on the Family, love to quote the Waite 2002 study and her 2000 book.
 Their articles suggest that marriages will universally improve over time, and that those who divorce are always unhappy.

 But that’s wrong!
-The Waite study actually found something quite different: She found that people in destructive marriages are better off by divorcing, and that 81% of those individuals who remarried during the study were happier in the next marriage!
+The Waite study actually found something quite different: She found that some marriages are so destructive that divorce or separation is the best outcome, and that 81% of those individuals who remarried during the study were happy in the next marriage!
 The main quote you’ll hear from Dr. Linda Waite’s study is this: “Almost two-thirds of unhappy spouses who stuck with the marriage forged happy marriages down the road” (emphasis mine).
 And this quote: “Two out of three unhappily married adults who avoided divorce or separation ended up happily married five years later.”
-But that means that one-in-three did not ever become happy.
-In the last sentence of the Waite study (2002), Dr. Waite says that divorce or separation are likely the best outcome for a destructive marriage: —
+But that means that one-in-three had not become happily married by the five-year follow-up.

 “Both people and marriages are likely to be happier in communities with a strong commitment to marital permanence.
 While some marriages are so destructive that divorce or separation is the best outcome, marriages are more likely to be both happy and stable when marriage is highly valued – a key relation in whose success family, friends, faith communities, counselors, family-law attorneys, and the wider society have an important stake.” – Linda J. Waite, Don Browning, William J. Doherty, Maggie Gallagher, Ye Luo, and Scott M. Stanley, Does Divorce Make People Happy, Institute for Family Values, 2002, p.
 33.